San Carlos, Pangasinan: Royal Decree and Final Renaming

 In 1763, during another revolt led by Juan dela Cruz Palaris, the convent and the church of Saint Dominic were once again set ablaze.
 This event led King Charles III of Spain to issue a decree relocating the site to a place then known as "Lucban."
-The town's major involvement in these uprisings resulted in a royal mandate to rename the town after the Spanish monarch, thus it was renamed San Carlos.
+The town's major involvement in these uprisings resulted in a royal mandate to rename the town after the Spanish monarch, thus the name San Carlos as the official title became by now definite, with Binalatongan now dropped from its title.

 From its foundation until 1764, the poblacion and the church were relocated several times within the town's present boundaries.
 The initial site was on the western bank of the Agno River near the Zambales Mountains, likely within the town of Aguilar.
 It was later moved to the eastern side of the river, within the present barangay Mabalbalino, where it remained through the second half of the 18th century.

 The town's rich history of resistance and resilience is encapsulated in its evolution from Binalatongan to San Carlos, reflecting the enduring spirit of its inhabitants and their significant role in regional history.